Justice, Emancipation, Democracy, and Information Access (JEDI)

 • What can the information access discipline learn from feminist, queer, decolonial, anti-racist, anti-casteist, anti-ableist, and abolitionist perspectives?

-• How should information access research situate itself in ongoing social justice movements struggles against oppression and authoritarianism and realize its work grounded in practices of organizing and movement building?
+• How should information access research situate itself in ongoing social justice movements against oppression and authoritarianism and realize its work grounded in practices of organizing and movement building?

 We particularly encourage submissions informed by cross-disciplinary perspectives and justice-oriented scholarship; and those situated in organizing and movement building for social justice.